Click

 allocated for program of training and equipping.

-During last year 320 million dollars were spent, but it was
+During last year 320 million dollars were spent,

 mostly inadequate, says minister Prce.
 Here are two characteristic